New England Patriots vs. Buffalo Bills NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Bills stats and trends

-- In games that Buffalo amasses more than 307.5 yards, the team is 8-4 against the spread and 8-4 overall.
+- When Buffalo amasses more than 307.5 yards, the team is 8-4 against the spread and 8-4 overall.

 - This season the Bills have 19 turnovers, eight fewer than the Patriots have takeaways (27).